Sacrifice (Elton John song): Chart performance

-David Giles from Music Week wrote, "Probably the best track from his slightly disappointing recent LP.
-Elton's in subdued, wistful mood — it's a ballad, and that's where his strength lies those days — but it bears the stamp of true songwriting genius, the innate sense of which chord goes next to make the most interesting tune."

 Music video

 The accompanying music video for "Sacrifice" was directed by Alek Keshishian and starred supermodel Yasmeen Ghauri and singer-songwriter Chris Isaak.
 The video, which follows the song's lyrics, portrays a man and woman having problems in their relationship after being married and raising a daughter.
 After they go their separate ways, the man raises his daughter alone.